- COVID-related enrollment period continues through August 15, 2021 (no qualifying event necessary)

 Iowa exchange overview

 Iowa operates a partnership exchange with the federal government.
 Iowa residents use the federal marketplace, HealthCare.gov, to compare and purchase coverage.
 The state is responsible for plan management, consumer assistance, and Medicaid eligibility determination.
+59,228 people enrolled in health plans through the Iowa exchange during the open enrollment period for 2021 coverage.

 Iowa’s plan management functions include selecting and monitoring the qualified health plans (QHP) that offer policies on the exchange.
 Iowa’s role in consumer assistance is education and outreach, coordinating the in-person consumer assisters, and overseeing the Navigator program.
 The federal government manages the exchange website and call center, and funds the Navigator program.

-Oscar joins the exchange
+Oscar joined the exchange

 For perspective, here’s a look back at average rate changes in Iowa’s exchange over the years: